-The recommendations for tick control in yards fall mainly into three categories (they're not mutually exclusive).
+The recommendations for tick control in yards fall mainly into three categories, and they may overlap somewhat.
 You can:

 - Modify your behavior